How Ministry Leaders Can Prevent Hurt Feelings in Workers

 A good leader is usually very committed to accomplishing the goals of their ministry.
 Of course that’s an important leadership quality.
 But it’s also something that can make it easy to slip into being more task-oriented than people-oriented.
 If you want a sure-fire recipe for getting feelings hurt on a ministry team, give that team a leader who sees the team members as just tools to be used in achieving the team's objectives.
 That's why leaders need to be keenly aware that their major purpose is not accomplishing the task!

 There are, in fact, two other considerations that take precedence over the task itself.
 Here's the first and most important of these:

 1 Corinthians 10:31 (NKJV) Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.

-My Primary Purpose As a Leader is to Glorify God in the Way I Lead My Team
+Glorify God in the Way You Lead Your Team

 For Christian leaders who are concerned about glorifying God, some common secular methods of getting the results a leader wants from workers are off the table from the beginning.
 Practices such as manipulation, threats, outbursts of anger, sarcasm, etc., certainly don't glorify God, and Christian leaders should never employ them.

 Jesus made it very clear how He expects believers to glorify God with one another and before the world:

 John 13:34-35 (NKJV) A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 35 By this all will know that you are My disciples, if you have love for one another.